-The Association has concentrated its credit risk for cash and cash equivalents by maintaining deposits in a publicly traded financial institution headquartered in Gulfport, Mississippi.
-As of June 30, 2021, no loss would have resulted from that risk because its deposits were below the Federal Deposit Insurance Corporation (FDIC) threshold.
+The Association has concentrated its credit risk for cash and cash equivalents by maintaining deposits in a publicly traded financial institution headquartered in Gulfport, Mississippi, which sometimes exceed the Federal Deposit Insurance Corporation (FDIC) threshold.
+The Association generally deploys its cash and cash equivalents in highly liquid short-term corporate commercial paper, U.S. Treasury instruments, and/or money market funds among several different banks to mitigate its exposure.